Step By Step Guide

 To select the test version of your integration, click the “Version” dropdown menu in the upper left, or from the versions section.
 Then select the new version you just created for this test.

 In the left sidebar menu, select the hidden trigger or action in your integration.
-At the bottom of the Settings page click the “Visibility Options” dropdown menu and select “Important (Displayed above the fold in the Zap Editor).”
+At the bottom of the Settings page, under “Visibility Options”, select “Shown.”
 Then click “Save.”

 When you’re done testing